-In Japan, you can find the most interesting places to spend the night and thankfully, many of them are also budget-friendly.
-Here are some of the most bizarre accommodation options you can find in Japan.
+Fortunately, many of these strange and interesting places to stay are also budget-friendly.
+Here are some of the most bizarre and unique hotels you can find across Japan.

 Also Read: Japan Travel Cost - How Much Do You Really Need?